 The Intersection of Economics, Policy, and Politics

-A broadcast pioneer with reporting expertise, Michelle Caruso-Cabrera confronts the complex interplay of geopolitics and its upshot on global markets.
+A broadcast pioneer with both reporting expertise, and political experience, Michelle Caruso-Cabrera confronts the complex interplay of domestic politics, geopolitics, and its effect on US policy and the American people.

 Over her 20 years at CNBC, she gained unprecedented access to some of the biggest political and economic occurrences on both sides of the Atlantic, and the people involved.
-She covered everything from the great recession of 2008 and the Greek debt crisis to corporate mergers and presidential elections.
+She covered everything from the great recession of 2008, the Greek debt crisis, Russia’s first invasion of Ukraine, the economic rise of China, as well as corporate mergers and presidential elections.

 Caruso-Cabrera’s unique position allowed her an intimate understanding of the impact politics and policy can have on people’s pocketbooks – and the more serious threats to the human experience.
 “We use antiseptic terms to describe world events, but what we’re talking about can be unbelievably painful,” she says.

-In this talk, Caruso-Cabrera zeroes in on geopolitical issues with global economic impact.
+In this talk, Caruso-Cabrera zeroes in on geopolitical issues and how they affect the American economy.
 She offers fast analysis and detailed commentary on complex topics affecting the U.S. and the world, to help audiences decipher a better way forward.

 Building Women Leaders